sidlacteur/Rt_Thread/README.md

 how to use the library

-With our library, you can create java's thread with real time scheduling policy, change them native priorite, affect each thread to specific core of CPU.
+With our library, you can create java's thread with real time scheduling policy, change their native priorite, affect each thread to specific core of CPU.

 Java directory contain :